 Facebook as a Source

 Groups and pages share useful tips.
-Use your online time to learn something new.
-Just follow profiles that address the Japanese language.
+Use your time online to learn something new.
+Just follow profiles that focus on the Japanese language.

 NHK News Easy

-Reading simplified news, with an interactive glossary and feedback system.
+Simplified news, with an interactive glossary and feedback system.
 Ideal for beginners and intermediates.
-Practice daily.
+Practice a little every day.

-An online magazine full of curiosities about Japanese daily life.
-Written in simple language, perfect for practicing reading and expanding vocabulary.
+An online magazine full of curiosities about everyday life in Japan.
+Written in simple language, perfect for practicing reading and expanding your vocabulary.

 Learning with Friends